 Remember that technically you have no obligation to take funds offered to you.
 While that might sound like it defeats the purpose of having a line of credit (rainy day fund security notwithstanding), don’t feel pressured to draw on your line unless you need to.

 Is A Kabbage Line of Credit Right For Your Business?

 Kabbage’s lines of credit are ideal for business owners who want quick access to cash without a lengthy and difficult application process.

 However, it is important to note that these lines of credit do come at a cost.
-Monthly fees added onto your principal balance are steep when compared to low-interest, long-term financing options.
+Monthly fees added onto your principal balance are steep compared to low-interest, long-term financing options.

 That said, if you need business capital quickly and without hassles, the return-on-investment may be worth the additional costs.
-Check out our full Kabbage review to learn more about this lender and its lines of credit.
+Check out our full Kabbage loans review to learn more about this lender and its lines of credit.